CrisGuzmanS/laravox-backup/README.md

 it saves the current state of your database using the `APP_NAME` variable in your .env file as the name of the backup.
 That means: `<APP_NAME>.sql`

+2. Store the backup with an specific name:

 ```bash
 php artisan backup:store {name}
 ```

+3. restore the backup

 it does the same than the previous command, but stores the file with the {name} typed.